Zubair-droid/AboutMe-app/README.md

- AboutMe app built with Kotlin
+ AboutMe android app using kotlin